History of Bradley Beal in Timeline

 2010: FIBA Under-17 World Championship

-In 2010, Bradley Beal competed for the U.S. in the FIBA Under-17 World Championship, where he won the championship while averaging 18 points per game.
+In 2010, Bradley Beal competed for the U.S. in the FIBA Under-17 World Championship, winning the championship while averaging 18 points per game.

-On November 28, 2011, Bradley Beal was named SEC Freshman of the Week after averaging 18.5 points, seven rebounds, two assists, and 1.5 steals in two wins.
+On November 28, 2011, Bradley Beal was named SEC Freshman of the Week, after averaging 18.5 points, seven rebounds, two assists and 1.5 steals in two wins over Wright State and Jacksonville during the week of 11/21–11/28.

-In 2011, Bradley Beal played for coach Billy Donovan's Gators team at the University of Florida.
+In 2011, Bradley Beal accepted an athletic scholarship to attend the University of Florida, where he played for coach Billy Donovan's Gators team during the 2011–12 season.

 April 13, 2012: Declared for NBA Draft